 Not all impairments leave the person completely unable to use the interface.
 Type needs to be legible.
 There are three key breakdowns to remember with accessible type: what fonts you use, their size, and the spacing between them.
 These are the basic fundamentals of any design, but with accessibility, the fundamentals are what make or break it.
 It’s all about laying the right foundation to build on.

 Stick with standard, tried and true, recognizable fonts (Arial, Garamond, etc.).
 Google fonts work great for online interfaces as they will appear the same across all platforms even if they are not installed on someone’s computer.
-This bodes well for consistency and ensuring you are guaranteed a shared user experience.
+This bodes well for consistency and ensuring you are guaranteed a shared user experience across the brand community.

 Your users could be missing key information when it’s placed in body copy.
 Large bodies of text are usually skimmed over quickly or skipped entirely if the read is tedious.
 So, make sure to only use upper and lowercase for body copy: never use ALL CAPS for large areas of content, and stay away from using condensed or italic fonts (unless for emphasis).